ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 Let's first revist some key parts of AlphaGo Zero.

 ###### Neural Network Architecture
+The neural network in AlphaGo Zero can be formed as:

+$$ p, v = f(s) \label{eq: network_alphago_zero} $$

+where
+- $ s $ is the input state,
+- $ p $ is the output policy,
+- $ v $ is output value.

 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Neural_Network_1.png" caption="Neural Network Architecture of AlphaGo Zero." width="90%" %}

-The neural network in AlphaGo Zero can be formed as:

-$$ V, P = f(s) \label{eq: network_alphago_zero} $$

-where $ s $ is the input state, $ V $ is output value, and $ P $ is the output policy.
 The figure above provides a more detailed description.
-The state $ s $ is first encoded into some feature $ x $, and then the network is split into two heads: a value head to estimate the value $ V $ and a policy head to estimate the policy $ P $.
+The state $ s $ is first encoded into some feature $ x $, and then the network is split into two heads: a policy head to estimate the policy $ p $ and a value head to estimate the value $ v $.

 ###### Principal Variation in MCTS
 AlphaGo Zero relies on MCTS to find the best action of the current state.
-In AlphaGo Zero, tree searches prefer action with a low visit count $ N $ and a high prior porbability $ P $, which is a tradeoff between exploration and exploitation.
+In AlphaGo Zero, tree searches prefer action with a low visit count $ N $ and a high prior porbability $ p $, which is a tradeoff between exploration and exploitation.
 The action with the highest visit count will be selected after the tree search reaches a pre-defined depth $ k $.

 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Principal_Variation_in_MCTS.png" caption="Principal Variation in MCTS." width="75%" %}